nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 nginx-deployment   3                 3

 # for CRDS
+# a `get` on a status subresource will return identical information
+# to that of a full resource
 $ kubectl get crontab cron--subresource=status
 NAME   SPEC          REPLICAS   AGE cron   * * * * */5   3          4m52s